doofus9341/small-iron-pack-3/README.md

   </li>
   <li>Select Add Instance.</li>
   <li>From the sidebar, select Import</li>
-  <li>If you downloaded the modpack zip, select browse and navigate to the folder containing the manually downloaded modpack.
+  <li>If you manually downloaded the modpack, select browse and navigate to the folder containing the modpack zip.
     <ul>
       <li>To directly import it into Prism Launcher without manually downloading the zip, paste the following URL into the Import box:</li>
       <li>https://www.dropbox.com/scl/fi/jv85ttwlflrne1fptpwfk/Small-Iron-Pack-3.zip?rlkey=ab3fpe68lalygkggh90j0e30e&dl=1</li>